kennylavender/development-notes/functors-monads.md

 `x + ( y + z ) === ( x + y ) + z`

 ## Commutativity Rule
-Combining in any order the result should be the same.
+Combining in any order the result is the same.

 `y + z === z + y`